weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 This guide describes integrating the Janrain User Management Platform into your iOS app.
 For Engage-only integrations see `Engage-Only Integration Guide.md`

+**Warning** You must have a flow configured with your Capture instance in order to use the Capture library.

 ## Features

 * Engage social sign-in (includes OpenID, and many OAuth identity providers, e.g. Google, Facebook, etc.)